samrocketman/addons-homeassistant/wireguard-ui/DOCS.md

 DMZ and in some configurations can make your DMZ inert.
 Meaning it **no longer effectively functions as a DMZ**.
-The original intent of this feature is for a DMZ network capable of connecting to Home Assistant services without being able to other other RFC1918 private IP addresses.
+The original intent of this feature is for a DMZ network capable of connecting to Home Assistant services without being able to reach other RFC1918 private IP addresses.

 Allowances translate into a set of firewall rules.
-Rules which allow DMZ connected VPN hosts to connect tRFC1918 private IP space.
+Rules which allow DMZ connected VPN hosts to connect to RFC1918 private IP space.
 For example, allowing DMZ connected hosts to use Home Assistant DNS (includes AdGuard integration).

 The default rules allow Home Assistant DNS.